 The Louvre Museum

-The visit to the French capital cannot be complete without a visit the quintessential Louvre Museum.
+The visit to the French capital cannot be complete without a visit to the quintessential Louvre Museum.
 World’s largest museum (area wise) ~ Louvre is a major landmark associated with Paris city.
 The museum started somewhere in 1790’s & now showcases thousands of the world’s finest artworks.
 Louvre Museum is World’s Second most visited Museum recognized for its architecture, renowned art collection, sculptures, and paintings including the iconic Mona Lisa.

 Suggested Read – Things to know before visiting Paris.